snookums/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/panelplot-1.png)

 Looking at the panel plots, there are distinct differences between the measurements made during the weekday and those of the weekend.
-Step activity is significantly more in mornings after 5am where on the weekend, step activity doesn't really begin until after 8-9am.
+Weekday step activity is significantly higher in the mornings after 5am, where weekend step activity doesn't really begin until after 8-9am.

 The data also shows a common burst of activity that begins around 3pm for both data sets.
-However, the weekend data shows that step activity maintained for another 2 hrs until 5pm
+Both data sets also appear to have both an equal duration and pause between activity bursts.